 Adverse events can be quite different to the endpoints collected to determine treatment effect making it difficult to carry out a direct comparison of benefit and harm other than through the impact on a quality of life measure.

-Adverse events may be recorded by a variety of means - for example, patient, nurse, doctor - leading to variable quality of reporting and coverage.
+Adverse events may be recorded by a variety of means (for example, by a patient, nurse or doctor) leading to variable quality of reporting and coverage.
 Furthermore, the events reported may be very different depending on whether they were reported by a clinician or a patient.